Wpsi1337/graph_tracker/README.md

 python -m poe_tracker
 ```

-- On first launch you will be prompted to pick PoE or PoE2 and enter the league; the answers are stored in `tracker_config.json` and reused on subsequent runs.
+- On first launch the tracker asks you to choose PoE or PoE2 and type the league name (blank answers are no longer accepted).
+The selections, along with the active category and price mode, are stored in `tracker_config.json` and reused on subsequent runs.
 Press `o` at any time to revisit those options in the TUI.
+- Remove `tracker_config.json` if you want to rerun the initial prompts from scratch.

 Arguments: